On this page

 awf config show | Display project configuration |

-awf upgrade | Upgrade AWF to the latest version |
+awf upgrade [version] | Upgrade AWF to the latest version or an exact SemVer release |

 awf upgrade --check | Check for available updates without installing |

-awf version | Show version info |
+awf --version | Show binary version info |

 awf completion <shell> | Generate shell autocompletion |